estebanspina/fws/readme.md

 Modern backend software development has long been dominated by imperative, object-oriented, and stateful paradigms.
 These approaches, while familiar and pragmatic, introduce complexity, brittleness, and limitations in scalability, fault-tolerance, and reasoning about code in distributed, concurrent systems.

-In this context, **Strata Programming Language** evolves beyond its web-focused origins to become a **server-first, functional programming language**, designed from the ground up for building **reliable, maintainable, and highly predictable backend systems**, APIs, and distributed services.

-### Build Backends Like Nature Builds Mountains
+> Build Backends Like Nature Builds Mountains

 The name **Strata** reflects the language's core philosophy of building backend systems through clear, composable, and predictable layers of pure functions and controlled side effects.